 - Development of server-side applications for online forums, stores, polls, HTML forms processing is possible due to Java.

 - Customizing apps and services by combining different apps and services is done using the Java language.

-- Writing powerful apps for mobile phones, remote processors, wireless modules, sensors, gateways, consumer products is done easily by using Java
+- Writing powerful apps for mobile phones, remote processors, wireless modules, sensors, gateways, and consumer products is done easily by using Java.

 - 97% of all enterprise desktops run on Java.